-Base Salary Annual Incentive Long-Term Incentive
+Base Salary Annua l Incentive Terr Long- m Incentive

 David R. Emery 36% 25% 39%

-Mark T. Thies 47% 19% 34%
+Anthony S. Cleberg 46% 21% 33%

-Thomas M. Ohlmacher 38% 19% 43%
+Thomas M. Ohlmacher 39% 19% 42%

-Linden R. Evans 41% 20% 39%
+Linden R. Evans 42% 21% 37%

 Steven J. Helmers 51% 18% 31%

 Base Salary.
 Base salaries for all officers are reviewed annually.
 The base salary component is targeted at the median of the market data provided by the compensation consultant.
 The actual base salary of each officer is determined by the executive's performance, the experience level of the officer, the executive's current position in a market-based salary range, and internal pay relationships.
-Evaluation and approval of base salary adjustments normally occurs in December, with the adjustments effective in January of the following year.
+Evaluation and approval of base salary adjustments for 2008 occurred in December 2007, with the adjustments effective in January 2008.
+The Committee approved base salary increases for the Named Executive Officers averaging 4.2 percent.
 We also adjust the base salary of our executives at the time of a promotion or change in job responsibility, as appropriate.
-The Committee approved base salary increases for the Named Executive Officers ranging from 3.0% to 5.0% for 2007.

 Annual Incentive.
 Our Short-Term Annual Incentive Compensation Program is designed to recognize and reward the contributions of individual executives as well as the contributions that group performance makes to overall corporate success.
 The program's goal for our corporate officers is based on earnings per share targets in order to closely align interests with shareholders and to foster teamwork and cooperation within the officer team.
-The annual incentive, after applicable tax withholding, is distributed to the officer in the form of 50 percent stock and 50 percent cash, unless the officer has met his or her stock ownership guideline whereby he or she has the option to receive the total award in cash, after applicable tax withholding.
-Target award levels are established as a percentage of each participant's base salary considering the appropriate compensation survey data.
+The annual incentive, after applicable tax withholding, is distributed to the officer in the form of 50 percent stock and 50 percent cash, unless the officer has met his or her stock ownership guideline, in which event he or she may elect to receive the total award in cash, after applicable tax withholding.
+Target award levels are established as a percentage of each participant's base salary.
 A target award is comparable to the average annual incentive payout award of the comparator group at the 50th percentile level.

 The Committee approves the target level for each officer in December, which is applicable to performance in the following plan year.
 Target levels are derived in part from competitive data provided by the compensation consultant and in part by the Committee's judgment on internal equity of the positions and their value to the Company.
-The target levels for the positions held by our Named Executive Officers are shown below.
+The target levels for the positions held by our Named Executive Officers in 2008 are shown below.
 The actual amount awarded to corporate officers ranges from zero to two times the target percentage depending on the performance level.

 CEO 70%

 COO-Non-regulated Energy 50%

 COO-Utilities 50%

-CFO 40%
+CFO 45%

 Sr. Vice President and General Counsel 35%

-The threshold, target and maximum payout levels for our Named Executive Officers under the 2007 Short-Term Annual Incentive Plan are shown in the Grants of Plan Based Awards in 2007 table under the heading "Estimated Possible Payouts Under Non-Equity Incentive Plan Awards."
+The threshold, target and maximum payout levels for our Named Executive Officers under the 2008 Short-Term Annual Incentive Plan are shown in the Grants of Plan Based Awards in 2008 table under the heading "Estimated Possible Payouts Under Non-Equity Incentive Plan Awards."

-In February, the Committee meets to establish the goals for the current plan year, to evaluate actual performance in relation to the prior year's targets and to approve the actual payment of awards related to the prior plan year.
-The Committee reserves the discretion to adjust any award, and will review and take into account individual performance, level of contribution and the accomplishment of specific project goals that were initiated throughout the plan year.
-In February 2007, the Committee approved the goals for the 2007 plan year for the corporate officers as follows:
+Early in the first quarter, the Committee meets to establish the goals for the current plan year, to evaluate actual performance in relation to the prior year's targets and to approve the actual payment of awards related to the prior plan year.
+The Committee reserves the discretion to adjust any award, and will review and take into account individual performance, level of contribution, and the accomplishment of specific project goals that were initiated throughout the plan year.